crown-add-ons/Codes.Ohio.Gov-Indenter/README.md

 https://raw.githubusercontent.com/jon-freed/Codes.Ohio.Gov-Indenter.user.js/master/Codes.Ohio.Gov-Indenter.user.js

 ##NEED SUPPORT?
-Go create an issue at https://github.com/jon-freed/Codes.Ohio.Gov-Indenter.user.js/issues.
+Go create an [issue](https://github.com/jon-freed/Codes.Ohio.Gov-Indenter.user.js/issues).
 Please bear in mind that this is free software that has been donated to the public domain through [the Unlicense](http://unlicense.org/) and support may be quite slow in coming.